badrap/docs.badrap.io/docs/faq.md

 You can always check the status of your current IP address with any web browser without creating an account.
-However, by registering you can also search for information regarding your email address.
-By registering you can also get notifications regarding your IP addresses, which means you will automatically receive any new security warnings by email.
-That way you can easily get up-to-date information on all of the different IP addresses that you use daily at home, at work, at the coffee shop, and so on.
+However, by registering you can also search for information regarding your email address and possibly other personal assets in the future.
+By registering you can also get notifications regarding your registered assets, which means you will automatically receive any new security warnings by email.
+That way you can easily get up-to-date information on all of the different IP addresses that you use daily at home, at work, or at the coffee shop, as well as new security information relating to your email address.

 [Create an account »](https://badrap.io/register)